NickCamacho15/YouFirstTracker/replit.md

 ## Overview

 You.
-First. is a comprehensive self-leadership and productivity platform built around identity-based goal setting, habit tracking, and personal reflection.
-The application is designed as a digital companion for the You.™ apparel brand, providing users with tools to set goals, track habits, log reading sessions with reflections, and engage with a community feed.
+First. is a focused personal executive productivity platform built around goal setting, habit tracking, and personal reflection.
+The application provides users with clean, distraction-free tools to set goals, track habits, log reading sessions, and create vision boards - designed as a premium productivity companion without social features.

 ## System Architecture